shakib2123/Course-Registration-Web/README.md

 Firstly declear a useState then hold data on it using useEffect.
 Then data passed another file using props and make a dynamic card section using data from props.
 For cart section I use more useState and pass data conditionally in the cart section.
-For remaining time and credit time used condition.
-Here are some more functionality in this code.
+For remaining time and credit time used condition and etc. Here are some more functionality in this code.